Weymouth at war pictures : JustWeymouth

 The Nothe Fort in World War II

-WW2 Bombing in Weymouth
+WW2 Weymouth Bombing

 Weymouth Home Guard